vicinity/developer-documentation/README.md

 Serverless applications are easier to manage and scale so this should be the default approach when setting up a new service or a website.

 #### Continuous Delivery (CD)
-Deploy automatically to production after all automated tests pass.
+Deploy automatically to staging after all automated tests pass.
+For production, in CD pipeline we have have a deploy button that triggers production deployment.
+We do this so that we can manually verify changes in staging if needed before production deployment.

 #### Feature-toggles
 Use feature-switches to enable new functionality in production for limited set of users.
 This is recommended for projects that are already in production and serving customers.

 ####  Release from master branch
 Keep master branch up-to-date and ready to be deployed to production at any moment in time.
-In most case, we would have automatic deployment when code is merged to master.
+In all case, we would have automatic deployment when code is merged to master.

 #### Short Lived Feature branching
 Keep branches short-lived and merge to master as soon as possible.